 Prof Raymond Volkas

-Ray is the Head of the School of Physics where he has been a Faculty member since 1993.
-He is also the Director of the Melbourne Node of the ARC Centre of Excellence for Particle Physics (established in 2011).
+Ray is a Redmond Barry Distinguished Professor in the School of Physics, where he has been a Faculty member since 1993.
+He is the Director of the Melbourne Node of the ARC Centre of Excellence for Particle Physics (established in 2011) and served as Head of the School of Physics from 2014-2016.
 Some of Ray’s past awards and achievements include receiving a Queen Elizabeth II Fellowship, the Pawsey Medal which is awarded by the Australian Academy of Science, the Dean’s Award for Excellence in Teaching (UoM) and a Dozor Fellowship from Ben-Gurion University in Israel.
 He was elected as a Fellow of the Australian Academy of Science in 2010.
+He was awarded the 2016 Harrie Massey Medal and Prize jointly by the Institute of Physics (UK) and the Australian Institute of Physics.

-Ray completed his PhD here at the UoM.
+Ray completed his PhD at the University of Melbourne in 1987.
 His research interests as a theoretician centre on physics “beyond the standard model”.
 His special interests include those areas where experiment or observation has already revealed the necessity for extending the known laws of nature: neutrino masses, dark matter, and the origin of the matter-antimatter asymmetry of the universe.

-Ray has been invited to present talks at more than 50 conferences, schools and workshops, given numerous public lectures and has appeared on radio and television programs.
+Ray has been invited to present talks at more than 60 conferences, schools and workshops, given numerous public lectures and has appeared on radio and television programs, and on Youtube.
 He has also been the chair or co-chair for 5 international conferences.
-His most recent ‘claim to fame’ is an interview with PonderCast that went live on YouTube a few weeks ago.

-In what could be termed as ‘spare time’, Ray enjoys listening to modern jazz, playing improvisations on the piano and appreciates the fruits of some famous artists such as his favourite, Caravaggio.
-His favourite authors include Haruki Murakami and Graham Greene.
-He also admires architecture of both the past and the present and will find time to visit sites of archaeological value when the opportunity arises.
+In his spare time, Ray enjoys listening to modern jazz, playing improvisations on the piano and appreciates the fruits of some famous artists such as his favourite, Caravaggio.
+His favourite authors include Haruki Murakami, Graham Greene and Ursula Le Guin.
+He also admires architecture of both the past and the present and will